 Common metaverse cybersecurity challenges

-Here are some of the common security challenges that exist in these two metaverse universes:
+Here is a checklist of some of the common security challenges that exist in the metaverse:

 - Moderation challenges.
 No help or support access exists in most of the metaverses.
 Nonfungible token theft, for example, can leave a user without support.